scottctr/NStateManager/README.md

 - `stateMutator` is an action to set the state when it's updated

 ### Configure states
-Now that we have a state machine, let's configure it -- starting with the Open state
+Now that we have a state machine, let's configure it -- starting with the Open state.
 ```C#
 _stateMachine.ConfigureState(SaleState.Open)
   .AddTriggerAction<SaleItem>(SaleEvent.AddItem, (sale, saleItem) => {